timnew/response_builder/README.md

 }
 ```

-Here is the Widget to render the search result:
+Every request should implement at least `load` method, which is the contract used to specify how the data should be loaded.

+## Use `Request` in widget

+Build widget with `Request` can be easily done with `BuildAsyncSnapshot` protocol and `buildRequest` action:

 ```dart
 class SearchResultView extends StatelessWidget with BuildAsyncSnapshot<List<SearchItem>>, WithEmptyValue<List<SearchItem>> {